Consumers Guide to Medicaid Planning and Asset Preservation (Updated for 2021)

 Division of Assets is the name commonly used for the Spousal Impoverishment provisions of the Medicare Catastrophic Act of 1988.
 It applies only to married couples.
 The intent of the law was to change the eligibility requirements for Medicaid where one spouse needs nursing home care while the other spouse remains in the community, i.e., at home.
 The law, in effect, recognizes that it makes little sense to impoverish both spouses when only one needs to qualify for Medicaid assistance for nursing home care.

 The spousal impoverishment law is divided into two parts: resources and income.
 Under the resource provisions of the law, the couple gathers all their countable assets together regardless of whose name they are in.
 Exempt assets, such as the home, automobile, personal property, etc. discussed above, are not considered.

 The income provisions of the law provide a guaranteed minimum income for the community spouse.
 This is called the Minimum Monthly Maintenance Needs Allowance.
-This permits the community spouse to keep a minimum monthly income ranging from about $2,113 to $3,216.
+This permits the community spouse to keep a minimum monthly income ranging from about $2,155 to $3,259 in 2021.

 Despite this illustration, however, there may be planning alternatives which the couple can pursue with the assistance of an attorney knowledgeable about the Medicaid regulations which can increase the community spouse’s income further.

 Case Study: Medicaid Planning for a Married Couple